 This indicates that OSHA will not cite the facility for missing the deadline if:

-a.
-The facility explored alternative means of completing the PHA by the deadline, and
+1. The facility explored alternative means of completing the PHA by the deadline, and